 At College of the Ozarks, we're looking for good students who lack the financial resources to pay for private, Christian, higher education; students who will impact the world!
 If you fit that bill, you might be a good candidate for admission!
 The mission of this unique institution focuses on providing a Christian education to those who are found worthy, from the Ozarks region, but who are without sufficient means to obtain such training.

 Ninety percent of each entering class must demonstrate financial need.
 For only ten percent of each entering class, the financial need requirement is waived.
-For more information on our unique cost of education package click the button below!
+For more information on our unique cost of education package click the cost of education and fees link below.

-Students should be in the top half of their graduating class with a preferred high school gpa of 3.0 and obtain our preferred score of 20 on the ACT or a 950 on the SAT.
+Students should be in the top half of their graduating class with a preferred high school gpa of at least 3.0 and obtain our preferred score of at least 20 on the ACT or a 950 on the SAT.
+Most of our students' grades and test scores are well above these standards.
 We pay particular attention not only to these factors, but also to the types of courses taken in high school and their levels of difficulty.
 It is to your advantage to have above average grades, especially in English classes.
-The College provides a scholarship for tuition to every student admitted; it is important that the College invest its resources in students who have a track record of success in their academic experiences.
+The College provides a scholarship to every student admitted; it is important that the College invest its resources in students who have a track record of success in their academic experiences.

 Regional Ozarks Region County List

 The College was founded to serve students specifically from the Ozarks region.
-Although we occasionally admit students from outside the region, preference is given to those from the College’s service region.
+Although we occasionally admit students from outside the region, preference is given to those from the College’s service region, as shown below.

 Alumni Children Applicants

 Applicants who are children of alumni, who are lifetime dues-paid members in good standing of the College of the Ozarks Alumni Association, will be given preferential consideration until December 31 of each year (for the following academic year).
 Alumni children applicants must complete the same admissions process as all candidates.
 Admissions standards are not modified for alumni children applicants.
+This consideraton is not a guarantee of admission.
 Please follow the link for information on how to pay lifetime alumni dues: https://cofo.webconnex.com/alumniDues

 Student Attendance/Residence Requirements